 Ted Rutland, PhD

-I am interested in supervising masters and PhD research on the city of Montréal, especially research concerned with policing and housing in the post-1970s period.
+I am interested in supervising masters and PhD research on municipal politics, policing, and planning, particularly in the city of Montreal.

 Teaching activities